-Before starting the data analysis, three processing steps were required (Figure 2).
+Before starting the data analysis, three processing steps were required (Fig. 2).
 First, some of the selected RSS news items were not worth analyzing because they were totally devoid of information, simply advertising or summarizing a heterogeneous set of news of the day.
 These items were deleted from the corpus.
 Second, the initial database continuously collects RSS items on newspaper websites, and a similar item can be published several times without changes.
-Therefore, we had to delete all the duplicate items (items with the same title and text).
+Therefore, we had to delete all of the duplicate items (items with the same title and text).
 During these two processing steps, more than 60 000 news items were deleted.
-After the cleaning, the dataset contains 320 888 news items.
-To build the joint corpus (called EQ-MEDIA in the following), we then enriched the news media dataset with a tagging process in two steps: 1) the geographical tagging of all mentioned countries using word dictionaries and 2) the thematic tagging of all news mentioning a seismic event using an 'earthquake dictionary'.
+After cleaning, the dataset contained 320 888 news items.
+To build the joint corpus (referred to as EQ-MEDIA in the following), we then enriched the news media dataset using a two-step tagging process as follows: (1) the geographical tagging of all countries mentioned using word dictionaries and (2) the thematic tagging of all news mentioning a seismic event using an "earthquake dictionary".
 The first dictionary was tested and validated in previous research (Grasland et al., 2016).
-The latter has been tested manually on 1% of the total number of news items to determine the number of false positives (i.e., items containing metaphoric references to earthquakes such as a 'political earthquake').
+The latter was manually tested on 1% of the total number of news items to determine the number of false positives (i.e., items containing metaphoric references to earthquakes such as a "political earthquake").
 We found a reasonable error rate of approximately 4%.
-The rate of false negatives (i.e., missed items) was even smaller (approximately 2 to 3%).
-The final number of news items dedicated to earthquakes over the year 2015 is 4411, which represents 1.37% of the total number of news items published during that time period by all the RSS feeds of the corpus. (insert Figure 2)
+The rate of false negatives (i.e., missed items) was even smaller (approximately 2% to 3%).
+The final number of news items dedicated to earthquakes over the year 2015 was 4411, which represented 1.37% of the total number of news items published during that time period by all the RSS feeds of the corpus.

-2.2 Two levels of analysis: the year 2015 and 3 major events
+2.3 Two levels of analysis: the year 2015 and three major events

-An analysis of the intensity and duration of coverage is undertaken on the whole EQMEDIA corpus.
-The analysis of the news content, which requires coupled qualitative and quantitative approaches, is undertaken on a selection of earthquakes.
-As shown in Figure 3, the 'earthquake news' is not evenly distributed over time.
+An analysis of the intensity and duration of coverage was undertaken on the whole EQMEDIA corpus.
+The analysis of the news content, which required coupled qualitative and quantitative approaches, was undertaken on a selection of earthquakes.
+As shown in Fig. 3, the "earthquake news" was not evenly distributed over time.
 Three earthquakes garnered the most attention:

-- the Gorkha earthquake: Nepal and neighboring countries witnessed a 7.8 magnitude earthquake on the 25th of April 2015.
-It was followed by many aftershocks, among which one on May 12th had a magnitude of 7.3.
-These earthquakes killed more than 9,000 people and affected at least 8 million, affecting the main economic and political center of the country (Katmandu) and causing massive economic losses (half of the GDP of the country) (CRED, 2017).
-The first quake (April 25th) was the most devastating.
-It also triggered landslides and avalanches in the mountains, killing hundreds of people, among whom were foreign tourists whose fates most interested the news media.
-The magnitude of the main shock was similar to that of the 1934 earthquake. - the Ilapel earthquake: An earthquake of magnitude 8.3 hit the area of Ilapel, Chile, on September 9th, 2015, killing at least 15 persons and affecting thousands.
+The Gorkha earthquake: Nepal and neighboring countries witnessed a 7.8 magnitude earthquake on 25 April 2015.
+It was followed by many aftershocks, among which one on 12 May had a magnitude of 7.3.
+These earthquakes killed more than 9000 people and affected at least 8 million, impacting the main economic and political center of the country (Katmandu) and causing massive economic losses (half of the GDP of the country) (CRED, 2017).
+The first quake (25 April) was the most devastating.
+It also triggered landslides and avalanches in the mountains, killing hundreds of people, some of which were foreign tourists whose fates most interested the news media.
+The magnitude of the main shock was similar to that of the 1934 earthquake.

+The Ilapel earthquake: an earthquake of magnitude 8.3 hit the area of Ilapel, Chile, on 9 September 2015, killing at least 15 people and affecting thousands.
 Chilean authorities ordered the immediate evacuation of the coast due to a tsunami threat.
-Pacific-wide tsunami warnings were issued, and the evacuation affected approximately 1 million people. - the Hindu Kush earthquake: An earthquake of magnitude 7.5 hit the Hindu Kush region between Afghanistan and Pakistan on October 26th, 2015.
+Pacific-wide tsunami warnings were issued, and the evacuation affected approximately 1 million people.

+The Hindu Kush earthquake: an earthquake of magnitude 7.5 hit the Hindu Kush region between Afghanistan and Pakistan on 26 October 2015.
 The earthquake and its aftershocks killed approximately 400 people and affected thousands in Afghanistan, Pakistan and the neighboring countries (including India and Tajikistan).